 Multi-viscosity grade oils have a wide viscosity range which is indicated by a two-number rating.
 Popular multi-viscosity grades today include 0W-20, 0W-40, 5W-20, 5W-30, 10W-30, 10W-40 and 20W-50.
 The first number with the "W" refers to the oil's cold temperature viscosity rating, while the second number refers to the oil's high temperature viscosity rating.

 Note: Motor oils that have a wider range viscosity rating such a 5W-30, 5W-40 and 0W-40 are blended with more base stocks and additives.
-Because of this, it may be harder for a wider range oil to remain in grade as the miles accumulate (which is why GM does NOT recommend using 10W-40 motor oil.
-They say it breaks down too quickly and does not say in grade as long as 10W-30 or 5W-30.
-Also, an oil with a lower winter rating like 0W-20 or 5W-20 will contain a higher percentage of thinner base stock oil (which is typically a synthetic oil).
+Because of this, it may be harder for a wider range oil to remain in grade as the miles accumulate.
+Also, an oil with a lower winter rating like 0W-20, oW-40 or 5W-20 will contain a higher percentage of thinner base stock oil (which is typically a synthetic oil).
 This requires more viscosity improver additive to achieve a the same high temperature rating as a 10W-30, 10W-40 or straight 30 or 40 weight oil.

-Always use the motor oil viscosity recommended by your vehicle manufacturer.
+Why use the oil viscosity recommended by your vehicle manufacturer?
 Using a different viscosity (thinner or thicker) may cause oil pressure and oil supply problems, especially in late model engines with cylinder deactivation and/or variable valve timing (VVT).

-As a rule, overhead cam (OHC) engines typically require thinner oils such as 5W-30 or 5W-20 to speed lubrication of the overhead cam(s) and valve-train when the engine is first started.
-Pushrod engines, by comparison, typically specify 5W-30, 10W-30 or 10W-40.
+As a rule, overhead cam (OHC) engines typically require thinner oils such as 0W-20, 0W-40 or 5W-20 to speed lubrication of the overhead cam(s) and valve-train when the engine is first started.
+Pushrod engines, by comparison, may also specify the same 0W-20 or 0W-40 oils, or a heavier 5W-30, 10W-30 or 10W-40.
+Again, refer to your owners manual to see what uis recommended

 For sustained high temperature, high load operation, an even heavier oil may be used in some situations.
 Some racing engines use 20W-50, but this would only be recommended for an engine with increased bearing clearances.
 Increasing the viscosity of the oil also increases drag and friction, which can sap horsepower from the crankshaft.
 That's why 20W-50 racing oil would not be the best choice for everyday driving or cold weather operation for most vehicles.
 The latest trend in racing is to run tighter bearing clearances and use thinner oils such as 0W-20, 0W-30, 5W-20 or 5W-30 to reduce friction and drag.